 Officially speaking, Dynamics 365 is its proper name.
 Yet Dynamics 365 isn't a singular product or a system on its own.

-To put it simply, Dynamics 365 is a brand of business solutions offered by Microsoft.
+Simply put, Dynamics 365 is a brand of business solutions offered by Microsoft.

 Although Microsoft has described the above on their website as: